jharwell/sierra/docs/src/getting_started.rst

            .. group-tab:: Ubuntu

-              Install the following with ``apt install``:
+              Install the following required packages with ``apt install``:

               - ``parallel``
               - ``cm-super``
               - ``texlive-fonts-recommended``
               - ``texlive-latex-extra``
               - ``dvipng``

+              Install the following optional packages with ``apt install``:

               - ``pssh``
               - ``ffmpeg``
               - ``xvfb``

            .. group-tab:: OSX

-              Install the following with ``brew install``:
+              Install the following required packages with ``brew install``:

               - ``parallel``
               - ``--cask mactex``
               - ``pssh``

+              Install the following optional packages with ``brew install``:

+              - ``--cask xquartz``
+              - ``pssh``
+              - ``ffmpeg``

      If you are on a different Linux distribution you will have to find and install the equivalent packages.

      ..
-IMPORTANT:: SIERRA will not work correctly in all cases if these packages (or their equivalent) are not installed!
+IMPORTANT:: SIERRA will not work correctly in all cases if the required packages (or their equivalent) are not installed!
 It may start, it might even not crash immediately depending on what you are using it to do.
+If you are missing an optional package for a feature you try to use, you will get an error.

 Project Plugin Setup
 ====================